 - A number of departments have access to storage space located on servers.
 These servers contain documents and other data that are utilized by the department.
 Your supervisor must request in writing that you be granted permission to the severs.
 Please send your request to Director Systems Integration & Security.
 The e-mail is to include the users name and what server and data you need permissions to.

 - A number of Administrative offices have applications that run from to a server.
 In order to be given access to these a new employee must have their supervisor request that permissions be granted.
 Contact the Technology Helpdesk to open a service request to have this done

 - It is strongly recommended that everyone back up their data on a regular basis.
 Some means for backing up data are; departmental server, external hard drive, flash drive or off campus drop boxes.
 Work related data should be backed up to university owned resources.

-- MyBU website
+- MyBU website contains services such as:

 - DocSoup — electronic completion, routing, and approval of University documents